International Clean Air Day: Significance, Origins, and Steps You Can Take

 3. Why It Matters Globally

-Air pollution is not confined by borders.
+Air pollution is not confined to borders.
 From smog in big cities to wildfire smoke drifting across continents, dirty air has global consequences.
 The day emphasises the need for collective responsibility and coordinated international action.

 Mini insight: What one country does to reduce emissions benefits everyone.

-Here’s a list of International Day of Clean Air for Blue Skies dates for the next 5 years starting from 2025:
+Here’s a list of International Day of Clean Air for Blue Skies dates for the next 5 years, starting from 2025:

 Year Date Day of the Week